petrovich/petrovich-net/README.md

 System.Console.WriteLine(petrovich.InflectMiddleNameTo(Case.Genitive)); // Ивановича
 ```

-You can use automatic gender detection based on middle name:
+You can use automatic gender detection based on middle name or first and last names, if the middle name not determinates gender:

 ```csharp
 var petrovich = new Petrovich()